 Mabel Freeman and Carnegie Hall’s Ballet Arts

-Veronine Vestoff’s school in New York worked with Carnegie Hall’s Ballet Arts, and a few of Mabel Freeman’s students did as well.
+Veronine Vestoff‘s school in New York worked with Carnegie Hall’s Ballet Arts, and several of Mabel Freeman’s students did as well.
 Many young dancers went to New York over the summers to continue their training in a more rigorous environment, and Freeman’s students were no different.
 From 1949 to 1953, Therrell Smith continued training at Ballet Arts in New York, after graduating from college and opening up her own studio.
 Like Therrell Smith, Bernice Hammond also studied ballet at Ballet Arts over the summer.
 Doris Patterson may have as well, as she took summer classes in New York, although the specific location of these classes is unknown.